souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 system setting : for Linux you will find it in the `/etc/security/limits.conf` configuration file)
-* You also should make sure that Elasticsearch data will not be swapped out of RAM and into disk space to prevent unexpected and sporadic performance drops.
+* You also should make sure that Elasticsearch data will not be swapped out of RAM and into disk space to prevent unexpected and sporadic drops in performance.

 There are quite a few of them, for which Elastic.co provides [ample documentation][es-system-tuning].